evgenii-dobrovidov-adsk/extension-geometry-colors-test/README.md

 Once loaded in Forma:

-1. Click **"Add Red Sphere"** to create a sphere with RGB(255,0,0) colors
+1. Click **"Add Red Sphere"** to create a red sphere
-2. Click **"Add Green Cube"** to create a cube with RGB(0,255,0) colors
+2. Click **"Add Green Cube"** to create a green cube
-3. Click **"Add Blue Plane"** to create a plane with RGB(0,0,255) colors
+3. Click **"Add Blue Plane"** to create a blue plane
 4. Click **"Add Multi-Color Mesh"** to create a sphere with gradient colors
 5. Click **"Cleanup All"** to remove all added meshes

 The log panel shows:
+- Terrain elevation at the origin
-- Vertex counts and indices for each mesh
+- Vertex counts for each mesh
-- Color values for sample vertices (first vertex or first 3 for multi-color)
+- Sample color values
-- Mesh IDs returned by Forma
+- Mesh IDs and elevation heights
 - Any errors encountered

 ## Technical Details